 Meaningful Tribal involvement is lacking in decision making related to public investments that support the planning and development of water infrastructure.
-The active presence of Tataviam, Tongva, Kizh, and Chumash in the ULAR Watershed Area calls for the WC Team to engage Tribal Councils and communities across the region.
-Specifically, the WC team will focus on tribal involvement with the SCWP and aligning SCWP resources with the project development and implementation efforts of the Fernandeño Tataviam Band of Mission Indians (FTBMI).
+The active presence of Fernandeño Tataviam, Gabrielino Tongva, Gabrielino Kizh, and Ventureño Chumash Tribal Nations in the ULAR Watershed Area calls for the WC Team to engage Tribal governments, organizations, and communities across the region.
+WC's will connect with tribes and with tribal organizations and groups in the region such as the Fernandeño Tataviam Band of Mission Indians, Tataviam Land Conservancy, Tongva Taraxat Paxaavxa Conservancy, the Sacred Places Institute and others.
+Specifically, the WC team will continue to focus on tribal involvement with the SCWP and aligning SCWP resources with the project development and implementation efforts of the Fernandeño Tataviam Band of Mission Indians (FTBMI).

-The Fernandeño Tataviam Band of Mission Indians is a state-recognized Tribe located within northern Los Angeles County, California who's tribal ancestral territory spans most of the existing ULAR Watershed Boundaries (See Figure 1 on p.5).
+The Fernandeño Tataviam Band of Mission Indians is a California Native American Tribe located within the northern Los Angeles County, California who's tribal ancestral territory spans most of the existing ULAR Watershed Boundaries (See Figure 1 on p.5).
 The ancestral homelands of the FTBMI include the four diverse territories of San Fernando, Simi, Santa Clarita, and Antelope Valleys.
 The FTBMI's traditional territory extends through the northern portion of Los Angeles County for approximately 2,000 square miles.
 Fernandeño Tataviam homelands transverse different biospheres from chaparral to high desert and forest, that include two lakes, two rivers and tributaries, as well as cultural and sacred sites.